esantanche/emsreact/emsreact/src/components_library/texts/README.md

 No positioning allowed here.

 No margins, no padding, no display attribute.
-These attributes are in panes.
+These attributes go to panes.

 See panes/README.md